fagbenjaenoch/fagbenjaenoch/README.md

 - 🌍 I'm based in Lagos, Nigeria
 - ✉️ You can contact me at [fagbenjaenoch73@gmail.com](mailto:fagbenjaenoch73@gmail.com)
-- 🧠 I'm learning how to build scalable and maintainble applications.
+- 🧠 I'm learning how to build scalable and maintainble applications using modern architecture patterns and deep understanding of the tools themselves.
-- 🤝 I'm very busy currently.
-- ⚡ I'm absolutely nothing without Jesus.

 ### Skills